DivergentClouds/bitqueue/readme.md

   - Enqueue the next 8 bits of input, if no input is available, then nothing is enqueued
 - `.`
   - Dequeue 8 bits and send them to the output
+- `#`
+ 	- Print the queue state as a series of 1s and 0s followed by a newline
 - `;`
   - Start a comment that lasts until the end of the line